SiaFoundation/renterd/.changeset/remove_migrationsurchargemultiplier_from_the_gouging_settings.md

 default: minor
 ---

-# Remove hostBlockHeightLeeway from the gouging settings.
+# Remove migrationSurchargeMultiplier from the gouging settings.